"Have Your Say" about the celebrations in 2017

 "Canada's 150th anniversary will give us the opportunity to reflect on all the things

 that make Canada the united, prosperous, and free country it is today.

-I invite all British Columbians to tell us how they would like to
+I invite all Albertans to tell us how they would like to celebrate."

 - Shelly Glover, Minister of Canadian Heritage and Official Languages